Mistyttm/pihole-flake/Readme.md

 All host-specific options are contained in `services.pihole.hostConfig`.
 Among others the `hostConfig` contains the options for exposing the ports of Pi-hole's DNS, DHCP, and web UI components.
-Remember if that if you run the service in a rootless container binding to priviledged ports is by default not possible.
+Remember if that if you run the service in a rootless container binding to privileged ports is by default not possible.

 To handle this limitation you can either: